Ahmad-Rasheed-01/Certified-Computer-Forensic-Analyst-Notes/EricZimmerman-Tools-Installation-Guide.md

 - Windows operating system (10/11)
 - PowerShell (available by default on Windows)
 - Internet connection
-- Archive extraction software (WinRAR, 7-Zip, or built-in Windows extraction)
+- Archive extraction software (WinRAR or 7-Zip)
 - Administrator privileges (only for final installation step)

 ## Step 1: Download the Script Package